Customers

-Our break down of key AI technologies to improve IT support and agent productivity.
+Our break down of key AI technologies like AI assistants and AI agents to improve IT support productivity.

 In this ever evolving digital landscape that the author wrote this article in, it can be hard to stay abreast of advancements in AI.
 Since the term 'Artificial intelligence' was coined in 1955, there have been a lot of changes but not as many in the last couple of years since the launch of ChatGPT.